 As demonstrated in the pie chart above, the digestive (gastrointestinal system and accessory organs) and urinary/excretory systems are involved most often, followed by the respiratory and integumentary systems (cutaneous/skin).
 Less frequent, the circulatory, endocrine, lymphatic, muscular and skeletal systems are involved (1).
 (Note: the liver and gallbladder are adjunctive organs of the digestive system organs.
 No prevalence estimates are given for these organs and thus excluded from the pie chart above.)

 Traditionally endometriosis has been considered a disease of the female reproductive system.
-Endometriosis is, in-fact, a disease which is multi-organ, multi-system, chronic systemic inflammatory disease.
+Endometriosis is, in-fact, a disease which is multi-organ, multi-system, chronic systemic inflammatory disease; disease with body-wide potential.
 As such, there is a need to bring awareness, education and implement changes for how this disease is approached across the entire healthcare spectrum.

 The reality: endometriosis requires a multidisciplinary approach.
 The presence of extrapelvic lesions necessitates greater development of advanced education and training for this disease.
 This is needed across all surgical disciplines.
 The medical education and collaboration should resemble that used for diabetes mellitus.
 Family Practitioners, Pediatricians, Internists, Gynecologists Nurse Practitioners, allied health professionals etc. should be included with the spectrum of surgical specialists.
 Early identification and ‘best’ treatment is vital for minimal long-term damage.
 ‘Best treatment’ may involve recognition of a providers limitations and appropriate referral to a endometriosis excision surgeon with advanced clinical, didactic and surgical training.